ChrisBeaker/tomcat-with-log4j2/README.md

 # Tomcat Instance Automation for SLES

-A comprehensive shell script to automate the creation of isolated, production-ready Apache Tomcat instances on SUSE Linux Enterprise Server (SLES).
-This script replaces the default Tomcat JULI logger with the more powerful and flexible Log4j2 logging framework.
+A comprehensive shell script to automate the creation of isolated Apache Tomcat instances on SUSE Linux Enterprise Server (SLES SP7).
+This script replaces the default Tomcat JULI logger with Log4j2 logging framework.

 ## Overview